Developer(s) – Konami

-Though the limited colour palette of the NES is still relatively evident in this game, the visuals are a dramatic improvement on the first game, featuring more detailed scenery and characters.
-Though many element of the first have been recycled for use in the third, it still made for one of the better-looking games on the system in my opinion.
+Though the limited color palette of the NES is still relatively evident in this game, the visuals are a dramatic improvement on the first game, featuring more detailed scenery and characters.
+Though many elements of the first have been recycled for use in the third, it still made for one of the better-looking games on the system in my opinion.
 The soundtrack is also as epic as ever; something that the series would come to be known for as the years passed.

 Gameplay – 6/10